-The Company's implementation plan includes a phased implementation project plan, an understanding of the new standard and its requirements, assessment of the Company's revenue streams and specific contracts in the streams.
+The Company's implementation plan includes a phased project plan, an understanding of the new standard and its requirements, assessment of the Company's revenue streams and specific contracts in the streams.
 Additionally, the Company continues to monitor modifications, clarifications and interpretations issued by the FASB that may impact its assessment.
 Upon completion of the Company's implementation plan and evaluation of the remaining revenue contracts, the Company plans to adopt additional internal controls over financial reporting for any new revenue arrangements.
-The Company is on target to complete its assessment of ASU 2014-09 and the impact on the Company's consolidated financial statements and related disclosures as of January 1, 2018.
-The Company has elected to adopt the new standard using the modified retrospective approach.
+The Company is performing a detailed review of representative contracts and assessing the potential impacts the standard may have on previously reported revenues and future revenues.
+The Company is also evaluating the potential impact of costs related to obtaining and fulfilling the contracts.
+The Company is completing its analysis and is on target to complete its assessment of ASU 2014-09 and the impact on the Company's consolidated financial statements and related disclosures as of January 1, 2018.

-3. Acquisitions
+Note 3.
+Acquisitions

-Asset acquisition of MiaMed, Inc.
+Asset Acquisition of MiaMed, Inc.